Ramakrishnan24689/PCFChatBot/README.md

 # PCFChatBot

-A PCF component for intgreating Power virtual agent with Powerapps.
+A PCF component for integrating Power virtual agent with Powerapps.

 This solution gives the ability to utilize chatbot along with Canvas or Model Driven apps.